Soyarabai

-Soyarabai Bhosale (née Mohite) was the second wife of Shivaji, the founder of the Maratha Kingdom.
+Soyarabai Bhosale (née Mohite; 1634–1681) was the second wife of Shivaji, the founder of the Maratha Kingdom in western India.
 She was the mother of Shivaji's second son, Rajaram.
 She was the younger sister of the Maratha army chief, Hambirrao Mohite.

 Early life

 Soyarabai was the daughter of Sambhaji Mohite, whose sister Tukabai was the second wife of Shahaji.
 The precise date of Soyarabai's marriage to Chhatrapati Shivaji Maharaj is unclear, but various sources give the years as 1642, 1650 and 1660.
 In all probability, Soyarabai was married before 1650.
 The marriage took place when Shivaji visited his father Shahaji at Bangalore with his mother Jijabai.
 Tukabai, the stepmother of Shivaji and paternal aunt of Soyarabai, insisted on the marriage.

 After the death of Saibai in 1659 and Jijabai in 1674, Soyarabai gained prominence in Chhatrapati Shivaji Maharaj's family and, by extension, in the politics of the Maratha court.
 Soyrabai bore Shivaji two children: a daughter Balibai and son Rajaram.